 Who is it for?

 Given its relatively steep learning curve, Kajabi is certainly not for the technologically challenged.
-If you’re willing to put in the time, and would like to create and sell relatively simple text and/or video-based courses, then Kajabi might be right for you.
+You need to be a solid Kajabi specialist to use it effectively.
+If you’re willing to put in the time and would like to create and sell relatively simple text and/or video-based courses, then the platform might be right for you.
 Many entrepreneurs and individuals pay a higher price for Kajabi since they expect to leverage its comprehensive sales and marketing features to turn a profit.
 It’s ideal for entrepreneurs and businesses who are keen to earn passive income by leveraging Kajabi’s automated lead generation, email marketing, and sales pipelines to gain great numbers of learners.

 Kajabi has a 3-tier pricing model: